 All Oregon law enforcement agencies submit registrations to the Oregon State Police Sex Offender Registration Unit.
 This unit maintains sex offender records, provides assistance to victims of sex offenders, and supplies information to law enforcement agencies.

 To view the predatory sex offender database visit the Oregon State Police website.
-Community members can request a complete list of all sex offenders in their neighborhood by calling 503-378-3725, extension 44429.

 How to register

-- You will be photographed.
+- You will be fingerprinted for your initial report.

 The act of scheduling an appointment does not satisfy any reporting requirements.
 A WCSO employee will still need to facilitate your updated registration.
 If your appointment is canceled or rescheduled, it remains the responsibility of the individual registered sex offender to maintain their compliance with their reporting requirements.